angelabad/angelabadme/curriculum/content/_index.md

 Part of a team in charge of administering a large fleet of servers.
 In charge of the configuration and maintenance of bbdd, email, web, git, etc. Using Puppet and Debian servers, as well as monitoring tools such as Nagios.
 Managing bare-metal servers to share files over Samba and NFS.

-* Configure and manage databases (Postgres and Mysql)
+* Configure and manage databases (Postgres and Mysql).
-* Use Chef and Puppet to manage configurations & settings
+* Use Chef and Puppet to manage configurations and settings.
-* Instal and configure high capacity fault tolerant email servers (Postfix)
+* Instal and configure high availability fault tolerant email servers (Postfix).
-* Configuring Web servers and load balancers (Apache and Nginx)
+* Configuring web servers and load balancers (Apache and Nginx).
-* Server virtualization using Xen
+* Server virtualization using Xen.
-* File Servers Samba and NFS
+* File Servers Samba and NFS.

 ## Volunteer Experience
 ###### *February 2009 - Present*